ExpressionEngine/ExpressionEngine-User-Guide/docs/development/fieldtypes/enhanced.md

 #### `getLanguageKey()`

-Should return language key for this evaluation rule to be displayed as human readble name in dropdown when setting up conditionals for the field.
+Should return language key for this evaluation rule to be displayed as human readable name in dropdown when setting up conditionals for the field.
 Implementation of this method in `AbstractEvaluationRule` will return the rule name as language key.

 #### `getConditionalFieldInputType()`